NathanKieswetter/R_Flow_helpers/README.md

 A comprehensive R package for automated flow cytometry analysis with interactive visualization tools, specifically designed for congenic marker analysis and engraftment studies.

+Full disclosure, these tools are VERY much still in development and have MANY bugs that I'm working through!

 ## Overview

 This pipeline provides a complete workflow for flow cytometry data analysis, from FlowJo workspace import to publication-ready visualizations.
 It features interactive data exploration, automated congenic marker detection, statistical analysis, and advanced visualization tools including UMAP dimensionality reduction and clustering analysis.